 A marriage cannot be officially recorded until the original license is returned to the Clerk.
 It should be returned within ten days after the ceremony.
 We recommend the license be returned in person, or send it by Certified or Express mail.
 As this is an original, irreplaceable document until it is recorded, we discourage using regular mail.
 Our mailing address is:

 Upon receipt of the original completed license, a certified copy will be mailed to the mailing address provided at time of application.
-Bridal parties who return the original license in person will receive their certified copy while they wait.
+Parties who return the original license in person will receive their certified copy while they wait.

 What if I need more than 1 certified copy of my marriage certificate?

 One certified copy is provided as part of the marriage application fee.
 If you need to purchase additional certified copies, the cost is $3.00 per certified copy.

 the Clerk's Office?

 What forms of payment